 From the places to the people, the different cultures and the food, my awareness and perception of life rapidly altered and expanded, challenging the status quo of my inner beliefs and values.
 For the first time in my life, I understood what is was to be rather than do.
 To be wild instead of tame.

-Suffice to say that when I returned to the UK, I was not the same person and while I returned to law for another 10 years, I knew there was another way.
+Suffice to say that when I returned to the UK, I was not the same person.
+While I returned to law for another 10 years, I knew there was another way.
 I carried a sense of wildness, “I will not be tamed” attitude that I have not been able to shake off since nor do I want to.

 Travel was my call to the wild and a love affair was born.
-Like a thirst that will never be quenched, I am greedy for experiences and life altering lessons which ultimately led to myself leaving my legal career behind and forging a new path.
+Like a thirst that will never be quenched, I am greedy for experiences and life altering lessons.
+This need for morr led to myself leaving my legal career behind and forging a new path.
 Yet I’m still as driven as I was as a Lawyer when it comes to my work.

 So “Here’s to the crazy ones.
 The misfits.
 The rebels.
 The troublemakers.
 The round pegs in the square holes.
 The ones who see things differently.
 They’re not fond of rules.
 And they have no respect for the status quo.
 You can quote them, disagree with them, glorify or vilify them.
 About the only thing you can’t do is ignore them.
 Because they change things.
 They push the human race forward.
 And while some may see them as the crazy ones, we see genius.
 Because the people who are crazy enough to think they can change the world, are the ones who do.”
 Steve Jobs.